betaflight/betaflight.com/docs/wiki/guides/current/GPS-Rescue-Mode-v4-1-to-v4-3.md

 ## Setting up GPS Rescue

 In order to set up GPS Rescue on your quad, it is highly recommended that you follow the complete setup procedure from scratch.
-This procedure is meant for practicing in a controlled environment and fully understanding the behaviour and limitations of GPS Rescue.
+This procedure is meant for practicing in a controlled environment and fully understanding the behavior and limitations of GPS Rescue.
 Using GPS Rescue out of the box (copying someone else's configuration) will diminish the chances of success.

 ### Go to the Betaflight Modes tab and add a switch for GPS Rescue Mode.
 Verify that the mode actually gets activated (of course no props).